infobiac/PythonNLPCore/README.md

 	* text: text to annotate.
 List of sentences.
 	* properties: a dictionary of properties to pass to NLPCore.
 Default annotators: "tokenize,ssplit,pos,lemma,ner,parse,relation"
 * Returns a Document object, which is the root of the tree returned by the NLP Core client

+### Data:
+These are the objects that the xml tree are represented as.
+They are nested as follows:
+* Document:
+	* Sentence:
+		* Token
+		* Dependency
+		* Entity
+		* Relation

+All have the tree_as_string method, which will print the xml tree associated with the object.
+#### Data attributes:
+* Document:
+	* tree: associated xml tree
+	* sentences: list of associated sentences
+* Sentence:
+	* tree: associated xml tree
+	* id
+	* parse: the Sentence's parse
+	* tokens: list of associated tokens
+	* dependencies: list of associated dependencies
+	* entitites: list of associated entities
+	* relations: list of associated relations
+* Token:
+	* id
+	* word
+	* lemma
+	* characterOffsetBegin
+	* characterOffsetEnd
+	* pos
+	* ner

+* Dependency:
+	* overtype: the type of the overarching dependency
+	* type: the actual type of the dependency
+	* governor
+	* dependent
+	* govidx
+	* depidx

+* Entity:
+	* id
+	* type
+	* value

+* Relation:
+	* id
+	* entities: a list of the entities involved in the relation (usually two)
+	* **probabilities**: a list of the potential relations with they're associated weights.